Teichlab/scg_lib_structs/docs/source/ge/10xChromium3v2.md

 ## For Your Own Experiments

-You sequencing read configuration is like this:
+Your sequencing read configuration is like this:

 | Order | Read             | Cycle           | Description                                           |
 |-------|------------------|-----------------|-------------------------------------------------------|